Bold Living. Bold Leading.

 -Hannah A. , participant

-Marin Leggat Roper is a Registered Somatic Movement Educator (RSME) certified in Bartenieff/Laban Movement Studies.
-In her work as dance artist and educator, Marin champions the role of the moving body as a source of wisdom, empathy, and social change.
-She has a BA in Dance Education and Sociology and an MFA in Dance.
+Marin Leggat Roper, MFA, CLMA, RSME, is a Registered Somatic Movement Educator certified in Bartenieff/Laban Movement Studies.
+In her work as dance artist and somatic movement educator, Marin champions the role of the moving body as a source of knowledge, empathy, and social change.

 In New York City, Marin founded and directed M.E.L.D.
-Danceworks, a modern dance company committed to “dissolving religious and cultural barriers through the art of dance.”
+Danceworks, a dance company committed to “dissolving religious and cultural barriers through the art of dance.”
 The U.S. State Department named her a Cultural Envoy to India.
-Other workshops, presentations, and residencies include the Kali-Kalisu Arts Education Conference (Bangalore), World Dance Alliance/Dance and the Child International (Taipei), and the Royal University of Fine Arts (Phnom Penh).
-Her writings about dance and empathy are included in Dance education around the world: Perspectives on dance, young people and change (Charlotte Svensen Nielsen and Stephanie Burridge, editors) Laban/Bartenieff Movement Studies, by Colleen Wahl, and the journal, Dance Education in Practice.
+Her writings about dance and empathy are included in various books, journals and blogs.